mdsumanhalder/react-redux-tutorial/README.md

 3. Third principle:

 - To specify how the state tree is transformed by actions, you write pure reducers or pure javascript functions.
+## Store
+- only 1 store for one app.Store is readonly, for updating store, we can only do it through reduce
 ## Actions:

 - The only way our application can interact with the store